GSA/digitalgov.gov/content/posts/2015-01-23-training-trends-in-2014.md

 ## Top 5 On-Demand

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/01/600-x-410-Maintaining-Multi-channel-Content-with-our-API-chart-slide-from-API-Webinar-Series-APIs-for-Dummies-An-Introduction.jpg" alt="600-x-410-Maintaining-Multi-channel-Content-with-our-API-chart-slide-from-API-Webinar-Series-APIs-for-Dummies-An-Introduction" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/01/600-x-410-Maintaining-Multi-channel-Content-with-our-API-chart-slide-from-API-Webinar-Series-APIs-for-Dummies-An-Introduction.jpg" alt="600-x-410-Maintaining-Multi-channel-Content-with-our-API-chart-slide-from-API-Webinar-Series-APIs-for-Dummies-An-Introduction" %}

 Lastly, we took a look at our webinar recordings and evaluated which were most viewed this year.
 Overall, we&#8217;ve had more than 34,000 views on-demand.
 Keep in mind some of these webinars took place in 2013:

   1. [API Webinar Series: APIs for Dummies &#8211; An Introduction](https://www.WHATEVER/2012/07/26/introduction-to-apis/) &#8211; The basics on APIs hosted by 18F’s Gray Brooks and gets you started in the world of API solutions.
   2. [API Webinar Series: Learn How to Use and Create APIs](http://www.youtube.com/watch?v=SgJq4Ukx6yU&feature=youtube_gdata) &#8211; Step 2 on implementing APIs, also hosted by Gray.
   3. [How to Create an Annual Metrics Report](https://www.WHATEVER/2014/03/04/creating-awesome-web-analytics-reports-and-presentations/ "Creating Awesome Web Analytics Reports and Presentations") &#8211; Very timely—read this recap and use Sarah Kaczmarek of GAO’s template to craft your own annual metrics report.
   4. [Yammer -The Power of Social Networking Inside Government Agencies &#8211; A New Media Talk](http://www.youtube.com/watch?v=GtOvdN5t7n0&feature=youtube_gdata) &#8211; This event took place in March of 2012, but agencies are using this tool internally to minimize email.
 There is also a [federal friendly Terms of Service](https://www.WHATEVER/resources/negotiated-terms-of-service-agreements/ "Negotiated Terms of Service Agreements").
   5. [How to Use Assistive Technology to Comply with Section 508](http://www.youtube.com/watch?v=4XJcswWmmAw&feature=youtube_gdata)

-## What’s  Next?
-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/01/600-x-390-January-2015-Calendar-klenger-iStock-Thinksotck-506977507.jpg" alt="2015 desk calendar" %}
+## What’s Next? {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/01/600-x-390-January-2015-Calendar-klenger-iStock-Thinksotck-506977507.jpg" alt="2015 desk calendar" %}

 We are planning more [great events](http://WHATEVER/events) for 2015 and we hope you can join us.
 Leave a comment below on what **you’d** like to see in the upcoming year.